JesusSanchezM/JesusSanchezM/README.md

 1. https://www.linkedin.com/in/alexis-sanchez-b64694247
 2. jes.alxis.8585@gmail.com

-- I'm currenly studying my last year on university in economics. 😄🏫🏛
+- I'm a graduate student at the university, working towards my bachelor's degree in economics 😄🏫🏛
 - Huge fan of data and all the information it can provide us if we use the right statistical methods.
 - Like to play classical guitar and meet people from all over the world 🌎🏞
 - Languages: Spanish/English/German in process...